pinout-xyz/Pinout.xyz/src/en/template/overlay.md

 MANDATORY
 name: the board name as it will appear in the board selection menu at pinout.xyz
+class: the class the overlay falls in, 'board' is the most common (use that if in doubt)
+type: the typical application of the board, i.e 'lcd' (use 'other' if in doubt)
 manufacturer: the manufacturer's name
 description: a short description of what the add-on board provides
 url: the main URL for the product providing detailed technical information about the board